-18.3: The local training lead has attended a STEPS Train the Colonoscopy Trainer course and has maintained and updated trainer skills relevant to the procedures for which they act as a trainer.
+18.3: The local training lead has attended a JAG-approved TTT course and has maintained and updated trainer skills relevant to the procedures for which they act as a trainer.

-STEPS Train the Colonoscopy Trainer courses include generic endoscopy trainer courses or procedure-specific courses - it is not expected that a full TtCT course needs to be repeated every revalidation cycle.
+JAG-approved TTT courses include generic endoscopy trainer courses or procedure-specific courses - it is not expected that a full TTT course needs to be repeated every revalidation cycle.
 Maintenance of training skill can be evidenced by satisfactory trainee feedback.
 Updating of trainer skills can be via any of the following:

-- > acting as faculty trainer on a STEPS course. - attending an additional procedure specific TtCT course. - > enrolment on a formal medical education course (PCME, Diploma, MSc, PhD).
+- > acting as faculty trainer on a JAG-approved course - attending an additional procedure-specific TTT course - > enrolment on a formal medical education course (PCME, Diploma, MSc, PhD).

-Training lead participation as a trainer in a STEPS training course within the 5-year revalidation cycle.
+Training lead participation as a trainer in a JAG approved training course within the 5-year revalidation cycle.